Google Ads

 This is where negative keywords become essential.

 Without exclusions, growth often comes at the expense of relevance.
-A campaign may increase clicks while quietly attracting low-intent, informational, irrelevant, or unqualified searches.
+A campaign may increase clicks while attracting low-intent, informational, irrelevant, or unqualified searches.

-The strongest keyword structures are usually built around intent clusters, not keyword volume for its own sake.
+The strongest keyword structures are built around intent clusters, not keyword volume for its own sake.
+Smaller, tighter groupings usually produce clearer ads, stronger landing page alignment, and cleaner optimization signals.

-Ads and Landing Pages Must Behave as One System
+Ads and Landing Pages Must Work Together

 Ads do not convert on their own.
 They create the click.
 The landing page decides what happens next.